Helal05/GTC-Fake-News-Detection/README.md

 Real-time predictions from trained models (BERT and LSTM).

 Visualization of prediction confidence scores.

-You can try it using this [link](https://finetuning--roberta-base-for-fake-news-classifier-otpwywcmgxyu.streamlit.app/)
+You can see the application using this [link](https://finetuning--roberta-base-for-fake-news-classifier-otpwywcmgxyu.streamlit.app/).